cedadev/jasmin-workshop/exercises/ex04/README.md

 All too easy?
 Here are some questions to test your knowledge an understanding.
 You might find the answers by exploring the [JASMIN Documentation](https://help.jasmin.ac.uk)

  1. Where can you find out more about the software environments available on JASMIN?
- 1. Can you find out which other packages are available within the "jaspy" environment?
+ 2. Can you find out which other packages are available within the "jaspy" environment?

 ### Review / alternative approaches / best practice

 This exercise demonstrates how to:
- * Login to JASMIN and access the scientific analysis servers (`sci[1-6].jasmin.ceda.ac.uk`)
+ * Login to JASMIN and access the scientific analysis servers (`sci[1-6].jasmin.ac.uk`)
  * Run a command-line tool interactively to read data from the CEDA archive
  * Write outputs to a JASMIN Group Workspace

 This is a basic workflow suitable for small tasks and setting up your processing.
 When the amount of processing increases then it makes good sense to move on to using the LOTUS batch cluster.

-Alternative appraoches could include:
+Alternative approaches could include:
  * Use the CEDA OpenDap server to extract the variable.
  * Use other tools to run the extraction.
  * Run as a batch job on LOTUS

+Best practice considerations:
  * Have any files been accidentally left on the system?
 (E.g. in `/tmp/`)

 ### Cheat Sheet